grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "They did.
 They went out to about 1000 meters, dove to our depth, and are on approach again...
 500 meters and closing at high speed.
 I guess that sub commander changed his mind about pushing the limits of his boat."

-"OK boys," she said quietly before taking a deep breath, "we're going deeper."
-She pressed the dive alarm once again.
+"OK boys," Percy said quietly.
+Then, taking a deep breath, "we're going deeper."
+She sounded the dive alarm once again.
 "Bastian, full dive plane down.
 Again."

 Bastian stuck his cigarette between his lips, wiped his palms on his pants, and grabbed the dive plane control wheel.
 He spun it all the way to the stop.

 The bow of the _Prospect_ once again fell away in front of them.
-The depth gauge rounded into the final quadrant of the dial, where the ink of the graduation changed from thin black numbers to bold warning numbers.
-Were it not for the red light, those numbers would also be sitting in a red field on the dial.
+The depth gauge rounded into the final quadrant of the dial, where the demarcations of the graduations changed from thin black numbers to bold warning numbers.
+Were it not for the red light, those numbers would also be sitting in a red field.

 "Passing 275 meters!"
 Percy called out so Hemi could hear.

 "They are still coming Sylvia.
 Adjusted their course and diving.
 They will be on us in seconds."

 Captain Percy had never dreamed of taking her boat this deep.
 The sounds of the vessel under stress rolled back and forth repeatedly throughout the length of the boat, and traveled up to Percy's empathetically sensitive ears in the control room.
-A long, weak sigh that went on and on was followed by prickly cracking sounds.
-A low rumble fell underneath those in registers that echoed the very bones of the ship straining to accept the weight of ten atmospheres.
+A long, weak sigh that went on and on was followed by prickly cracking sounds and the intermittent clangs of what was hopefully non-critical elements failing.
+A low rumble fell underneath those sounds, in registers that echoed the very bones of the ship straining to accept the weight of ten atmospheres.
 Her boat was very much alive now, and suffering.
 And that suffering pained Captain Percy.

 The depth gauge needle tapped against the far right pin at 300 meters.